Sherlock Holmes London Tour

 Elementary my dear visitor – the London of Sherlock Holmes

+The best way to explore Sherlock Holmes’ London is literally to follow in his footsteps.
 Sir Arthur Conan Doyle wrote sixty stories starring the great consulting detective which have led to many more film and television adaptations.
 Our visitors may be budding detectives or merely have a passing interest – this tour is for everyone.

 - We introduce Professor Moriarty, ‘the Napoleon of crime’ and two places where at his instigation Holmes nearly lost his life.
 This led to their ‘final’ battle at the Reichenbach Falls.

-We may also make the pilgrimage over to Smithfields.
+- We may also make the pilgrimage over to Smithfields.
 This quaint part of town features the original meeting place between Dr. Watson and Holmes.
 For fans of the more contemporary Benedict Cumberbatch version of Sherlock though, this is where Holmes seemingly jumps to his death at the end of Series 2.

-After the tour you might even want to retire to the Sherlock Holmes pub, near Trafalgar Square, and admire all the Sherlock Holmes memorabilia.
+After the tour, you might even want to retire to the Sherlock Holmes pub, near Trafalgar Square, and admire all the Sherlock Holmes memorabilia.

 Simply input your tour request details in the form below.
 When you have finished, hit the Green ‘Submit to Match’ button.
 Your request will be instantly emailed to three highly qualified and enthusiastic London Blue Badge Tourist Guides, matching your criteria.
 They will then email you confirming availability, pricing and suggestions for the tour itself.
 So let one of our 500+ Blue Badge Tourist Guides make your stay in London a special one.